 Power Washers of North America is the recognized leader in developing and communicating the highest standards in ethical business practices, environmental awareness and safety through continuing education and active representation of the membership.

 Henry Bockman served on the National Board Of Directors as the Chairman of communications, bulletin board administrator, web site designer and the chairman of the Clean Across America campaign.
 Henry Bockman also led the way in forming the PWNA Maryland state chapter and currently serves as its president.
 Henry’s Housework is also trying to work with local authorities to create Best Management Practices for the mobile Power Washing in Maryland, Virginia and the District of Columbia.
-These BMP’s will enable mobile pressure washers to provide Power Washing services without harming the Chesapeake Bay Watershed and our environment.
+These BMP’s will enable mobile pressure washers to provide pressure washing services without harming the Chesapeake Bay Watershed and our environment.

 We hope that this guide will help you when hiring a Pressure Washing company.
 If you have any questions regarding Power washing, please contact our office at 301-216-9675.